flexxui/flexx/tasks/README.md

 a module that defines one or more tasks, this makes it easy to share tasks between projects.

-Each project must implements its own _config.py, so that the tasks themselves can be project agnostic.
+Each project must implement its own _config.py, so that the tasks themselves can be project-agnostic.

 Names that you can `from ._config import ...`: